That's a Wrap for the 2019 Regional Leadership Conferences!

 Delegates: Each chapter will have 4 delegates.
 These individuals have their registration and hotel covered by the Fraternity.
 Delegates are still responsible for paying their own travel.
 Chapter President should send names and email addresses of delegates to the Executive Office to receive the code to waive registration.

 Each chapters’ delegates have hotel accommodations arranged and paid by the Fraternity (one room per chapter).
-Additional members may stay off-site or make their own reservations at the following hotels:
+Additional members may stay off-site or make their own reservations

 The Fraternity does not cover travel or parking so please carpool and plan ahead of the RLC.

 RLC will be a weekend of professional development, leadership enhancement, networking, and family - check out the tentative schedule below!
 We look forward to seeing you all there!

 Learn About PhiDE

 Phi Delta Epsilon International Medical Fraternity creates physicians of integrity with a lifelong commitment to our guiding principles of philanthropy, deity, and education through fellowship, service, mentoring, and formal training in leadership, science, and ethics.